bonyuta0204/practice/rust/README.md

 ## Structure

-- **async_rust**: Contains examples and practice code for understanding and using Rust's asynchronous programming features.
+- **async_rust**: Contains examples and practice code for understanding and using Rust's asynchronous programming features. based on the [Asynchronous Programming in Rust](https://rust-lang.github.io/async-book/) book.
 - **leetcode**: Holds solutions to various problems from LeetCode.

 ## Getting Started with Rust